 This child, who will come to meet each of us face to face in just a few days, offers each person forgiveness, hope and reconciliation, and asks us nothing more than to come and adore him, contemplating his mystery in wonder and in awe.

-As Pope Francis said during his Christmas Eve mass last year, in Jesus “was revealed the grace, the mercy, and the tender love of the Father: Jesus is Love incarnate.
+As Pope Francis said during a Christmas Eve Mass, in Jesus “was revealed the grace, the mercy, and the tender love of the Father: Jesus is Love incarnate.
 He is not simply a teacher of wisdom, he is not an ideal for which we strive while knowing that we are hopelessly distant from it.
 He is the meaning of life and history, who has pitched his tent in our midst…Jesus is the light who brightens the darkness.
 He is our peace.”